Saturday, April 22, 2017

-Restorers love dogs.
-Especially if they like to chew on furniture.
+Restorers love dogs!
+Especially if they enjoy chewing on furniture.
 This was the case with the handle seen above.
-Often when the damage has occurred there is no going back and trying to save what was left.
+Often when the damage has occurred there is usually no going back and saving what was left.
 A new handle had to be made to match the rest of suite of furniture in the home.
 Like everything in this field having to reproduce one of something is more time costly than making several.

 Once I shaped the handle using the original as a pattern I was able to cut close to the shape on the bandsaw, sand to my lines with the Rigid belt and spindle sander combo machine, and than router cut the rabbets on the edge.
 Rabbeting the edges was easy but what about the ends?

 If I was making more than one than I would make a jig and pattern and flush trim the shape.
 But again its just one handle.
 So I traced the bottom reveal from the original handle and pared down to the line with my Lee Valley Pm\M-V11 chisel, which works and cuts like a dream.
 If you want to read up more on that please visit:http://periodcraftsmen.blogspot.com/2016/12/lee-valley-veritas-pm-v11-chisels.html.

 Once the rabbets around the whole edge was cut it was time to shape the quarter round.
 Sadly a router bit couldn't take care of this issue quickly so I had to use a scratch stock and cutter.

 |Here is a view of the scratch stock and cutter working the ledge to shape.|

 |Another view of the cutter shaping the quarter round.
 The scratch stock made quick work of the lipping.|

 |Locating the cutter was simple because I had an original handle to match the location and desired shape.|